mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-performance-bot/performance-best-practices.md

 ## 1 Introduction

-This document outlines all the best practices provided by [Best Practice Bot](/refguide/mx-assist-performance-bot/) in Studio Pro.
+This document outlines all the best practices provided by [MxAssist Best Practice Bot](/refguide/mx-assist-performance-bot/) in Studio Pro.

 ## 2. Performance Best Practices {#performance-best-practices}